etan-nestor/LandinpEducationPage/README.md

 #
 Use it for learn, but please don’t republish, redistribute, or resell the template.

-For personal or commersial project, just contact [Irvan Moses](https://www.facebook.com/irvan.moses)
+For personal or commersial project, just contact [Etan Nestor](https://www.facebook.com/irvan.moses)

 - Code by mhaecal
 - UI/UX by irvanmoses